Meesho/excel-pojo-mapper/README.md

-<h1 align="center">epmapper</h1>
+<h1 align="center">Excel-Pojo-Mapper</h1>

-*Epmapper is a tiny java library to map data kept in excel with java objects without writing boilerplate code to read excel & create java objects.
+*Excel-Pojo-Mapper is a tiny java library to map data kept in excel with java objects without writing boilerplate code to read excel & create java objects.
 In a way it lets us convert rows of the specified excel data into Java objects.Rows can be mapped with a key and can be fetched by key name as list of objects.Library provides way to generate standerd excel template to support mapping of complex hierarchy of objects.Epmapper uses Java Reflection & Apache Poi (the Java API for Microsoft Documents) under the hood to fulfill the mapping process.*

 ## Requirements